engswee/flashpipe/docs/github-actions-sync.md

 Ensure that the repository includes the following files at the root directory.
 The links provide samples for each file that can be used.

 - [.gitignore](https://github.com/engswee/flashpipe-demo/blob/github-actions-sync/.gitignore) - ensures unwanted files are not included in commits
-- [.gitattributes](https://github.com/engswee/flashpipe-demo/blob/github-actions-sync/.gitattributes) - ensures correct line endings for commited files
+- [.gitattributes](https://github.com/engswee/flashpipe-demo/blob/github-actions-sync/.gitattributes) - ensures correct line endings for committed files

 ### 2. Create secrets in GitHub repository
 Sensitive information can be stored securely on GitHub using [encrypted secrets](https://docs.github.com/en/actions/reference/encrypted-secrets).
 These can then be passed to the pipeline steps as environment variables.
 For _FlashPipe_, we will use these to securely store the details to access the Cloud Integration tenant.